Furkan Bayır

-Furkan Bayır (born 9 February 2000) is a Turkish professional soccer player who plays as a centre-back for Süper Lig club Alanyaspor.
+Furkan Bayır (born 9 February 2000) is a Turkish professional footballer who plays as a centre-back for Süper Lig club Göztepe.

 Professional career

 Bayır began his senior career with Menemenspor, and moved to Alanyaspor on 2 January 2021 - he was loaned back to Menemenspor for the remainder of the 2020–21 season.
 He made his professional debut with Alanyaspor in a 1-1 Süper Lig tie with İstanbul Başakşehir on 8 January 2022.

+On 28 January 2025, Bayır signed with Göztepe for three-and-a-half years, with an option for one more season.

 International career

 Bayır is a youth international for Turkey, having been called up to represent the Turkey U21s in June 2021.